These creamy lime pie bars are inspired by my Creamy Lemon Bars, which have become a fan favorite since I shared them in February.

 - To serve, slice and sift with powdered sugar (optional).
 Store leftovers in the refrigerator, covered, up to 4 days, though best within the first 2-3 days.

-*Nutrition information is a rough estimate for 1 of 9 bars without organic powdered sugar.
+*Nutrition information is a rough estimate calculated without organic powdered sugar.

 *Prep time includes cooling the bars and soaking the cashews.

 *Crust adapted from my Peanut Butter and Jelly Snack Bars.
 Filling adapted from my Creamy Lemon Bars.